What to do if you are sick

 There is no cost to receive TPOXX.

-If your healthcare provider suggests TPOXX for you, they may ask you to consider taking part in the clinical study of TPOXX called the Study of Tecovirimat for Human Monkeypox Virus (STOMP).
-STOMP is trying to find out how well TPOXX works against mpox infection.
+If your healthcare provider prescribes TPOXX for you, they might ask you to take part in a clinical study of TPOXX called the STOMP Trial.
+Study of Tecovirimat for Human Monkeypox Virus (STOMP) is trying to find out how well TPOXX works to treat mpox symptoms.
+Patients can enroll in STOMP even if they do not have severe mpox or are at risk of severe mpox.
+Some research sites offer remote options.
+The trial provides compensation for time and travel.
+More information about the trial can be found at STOMP (stomptpoxx.org)

-*available in additional languages.
+*Available in additional languages.
 View all communication resources in additional languages.

 How can I treat symptoms at home?